 HMS photovoltaic systems offer superior safety through:

-- Rapid shutdown capability: Panels automatically de-energize when needed
+- Rapid shutdown capability: Panels automatically de-energise when needed

 - No high-voltage DC wiring: Reduces fire and electrocution risks